 There’s probably no better way to get motivated to hit 10000 steps a day than to accept this free fitness challenge.
 It’s fun, you’ll get fit, and you’ll meet a ton of great people too.

+We run this challenge twice a year once in the spring and once in the fall.
 Visit the page below to see when the next event starts:

 Author of Burn the Fat, Feed the Muscle – The Bible Of Fat Loss